What Is Drain Camera Inspection and How It Works?June 19, 2018

 In this process, the professional plumbers open the lid of the drain which is clogged and then, they run down a snake to ensure that there is sufficient space for the camera to go through.
 Depending upon the report of the drain camera inspection, the plumbers then suggest the necessary fixings and solutions.
 Some of the common issues where inspection is recommended are:

 - Invasion of Pipes by Roots and Plants: If there is a breakage in the pipes and drainage system, the water can leak, and it can feed the thirsty roots.
 This water can also make your house nutrient rich for these roots and the roots will keep on consuming the moisture from the leakage in the pipe; gradually, it will invade the cracked pipes and build-up inside the pipe, over time.
 So, inspection is done to find out the fine roots inside the pipe so that it can be removed to prevent the pipe from clogging.
+It’s important to note that tree roots aren’t the real cause of clogged sewer lines.
+Tree roots are just opportunistic, by taking advantage of weak, cracked sewer lines.
+Once they start to grow inside of the sewer line, you’ll notice that your drains won’t empty as quickly as they once did.
+If you don’t fix the problem with tree roots out of a sewer line right away, the tree roots could eventually break the pipe.
+If that happens, you’ll have to invest in an expensive repair job done by a professional.

 - Corrosion on Inner Walls of Pipe: Most of the old homes which are built in 1930s and 1940s used to have cast iron pipes and sewer lines.
 Over the years, these cast-iron pipes and sewer corrode and as a result, metal develops pits and sometimes it may even flake which can trap the debris and make the sewer choked or clogged.
 So, with the drain camera inspection, the professionals can find out the location where the metal builds-up so that it can be removed professionally for an efficient drainage system in your house.